larsrinn/long_running_computations/README.md

   * `AWS_STORAGE_BUCKET_NAME`
 * Provision a redis server on Heroku: `heroku addons:create heroku-redis:hobby-dev`
 * Start the worker dynos: `heroku ps:restart worker`

+# Limitations
+* User is not notified for finished computations when on list view